mk23/webhdfs/README.md

 ```

 Parameters:
+* `url`: base url for the WebHDFS endpoint, supporting http, https, and hdfs schemes
+* `cmd`: (_optional_) run the specified command with args and exit without starting the shell
 * `-d | --cwd`: (_optional_) initial hdfs directory to switch to on shell invocation
 * `-l | --log`: (_optional_) logger destination url as described by supported formats
 * `-c | --cfg`: (_optional_) hadoop configuration directory for NameNode HA resolution